-The Dog Park is fenced area approximately 2.5 acres in size and located at Lions Park on the corner of Willmar Avenue and 22nd Street SW, near the Swansson Field Complex and Baker Field.
+The Dog Park is a fenced area approximately 2.5 acres in size and located at Lions Park on the corner of Willmar Avenue and 22nd Street SW, near the Swansson Field Complex and Baker Field.

 The includes a large dog area, small dog area, pet waste bags and a trash container.
 A shelter area and water fountain (seasonal) are also located on site.